sophearyrin-dev/FoodDeliveryApplication/README.md

 ## API Gateway
 An API Gateway acts as a single entry point for all client requests to the underlying microservices.
 It functions as a reverse proxy that routes requests, performs authentication and authorization, handles cross-cutting concerns like logging and rate limiting, and sometimes transforms responses.

+## Kafka
+- Kafka is typically used for asynchronous communication between services.
+Instead of making direct HTTP calls, services can publish messages to Kafka topics, and other services can subscribe to these topics to consume the messages.

 ## Naming Rule of API endpoint
 - Use Nouns for Resources: Use nouns to represent resources (e.g., restaurants, orders, users).
 - Plural Form: Use the plural form for resource names when referring to collections (e.g., /restaurants, /orders).